 The seals have been updated slightly to tie into the other changes with the master brand.
 The use of the official seal and the contemporary seal is restricted.
 Review our guidelines for more information on usage.
 To request approval for use of the RIT seal, please contact firstname.lastname@example.org.

 There will be ongoing discussions around capital projects that should reflect the new brand.
 We want to make sure that we are being mindful of resources when it comes to making major changes.
-For now, areas that are cost-prohibitive to change (e.g., Institute Hall) will retain the legacy RIT mark.
+For now, areas that are cost-prohibitive to change will retain the legacy RIT mark.

 Our internal launch took launch on September 27, 2018.
-This means you will start seeing some changes on campus as well as with alumni populations this fall.
-We will go into the national market in January 2019 to coincide with the web redesign project.
+This means the community started seeing some changes on campus as well as with alumni populations that fall.
+For the past three years RIT has done a national advertising campaign that incorporates the new messaging, strategy and creative.

 In order to maintain a consistent image across the university, it is important to have everything produced on brand.
 This doesn’t just include physical and digital marketing items; every story and touchpoint should radiate from our core brand essence.